Can I buy a second hand Child Restraint?

 Yes.
 However, while it isn’t possible to guarantee that a used restraint is fully safe, the following checklist should be followed: Make sure the device is approved to Australian Standard 1754

-- If the Child Restraint does not have a hook connection on the upper anchorage strap then it is over 10 years old and should not be used
+- If the Child Restraint does not have a hook connection on the top tether strap then it is over 10 years old and should not be used

 - Check for signs of wear, ie. cracks, faded or frayed straps, or a buckle that doesn’t work